Terrormaton Boss Guide

 Terrormaton is the very first boss you will face in Etheria: Restart’s Threshold, a content area specifically focused on farming Modules to enable your Matrix Bonuses.

-You can face Terrormaton on Basic, Hard, Nightmare, Inferno and lastly, Cataclysm difficulties – there are 3 stages for each difficulty jump.
+You can face Terrormaton on Normal, Hard, Nightmare, Hell and lastly, Inferno difficulties – there are 3 stages for each difficulty jump.

-When you reach Inferno I difficulty, Terrormaton will deal 30% Increased Daamge to ODD Element Animus, which increases to 100% on the final stage, Cataclysm!
+When you reach Hell I difficulty, Terrormaton will deal 30% Increased Damage to [ODD] Element Animus, which increases to 100% on the final stage, [Inferno]!

 In this guide, we will break down Terrormaton’s Skills, how to face this encounter, as well as recommending what we would consider an ideal progression team to help you along the way.